 - Read and be informed about the issues that are affecting us the most

 - Sit down and have a cup of tea with someone who is on the other end of the political spectrum so you can start to understand each other, and build consensus

 There’s more.
 Go read it.
 Then share it.

 And remember that we each create the future – every day.
-We can choose to work for change.

 I dare you.